Flexity: Flexity Classic

-Being of a traditional appearance but with the same design features and technology as other vehicles, the 70% low floor Flexity Classic requires comparatively less maintenance compared to other Flexity tram models.
+Being of a traditional appearance but with the same design features and technology as other vehicles, the 70% low-floor Flexity Classic requires comparatively less maintenance compared to other Flexity tram models.
 They are primarily focused on providing high-capacity public transport in densely spaced urban areas.
-These vehicles are currently used in Adelaide, Dresden, Essen, Frankfurt and Kassel, among others.
+These vehicles are currently used in Adelaide, Dortmund, Dresden, Essen, Frankfurt and Kassel, among others.